rafikm2003/Python_Algorythms/README.md

 # Python_Algorythms
-Algorithms implemented as part of my Analysis and Data Structure course.
+Algorithms implemented as part of the Analysis and Data Structure course at the AGH University of Science and Technology.
+The tasks include problems in the area of sorting, using different data structures, and segregation.
+Specific algorithms can be found in the prepared subfolders.